Possible Dynamical Pathways to the Misalignment of the VHS 1256-1257 System: Exploring the triple evolution of the system

 As a first step, we analyze the triple body evolution of the system to constrain the range of initial conditions that yield the observational parameters.
 We integrate the equations of motion up to the hexadecapole level of approximation \citep{Will+17, Hamers18, Conway+24, Will21}; see Appendix \ref{appendix:hex} for the full set of equations.
 The utility of expanding beyond the octupole term to include the hexadecapole level is largely twofold.
 The octupole term is proportional to the mass difference between the members of the inner binary \citep{Naoz16}, rendering it insufficient to analyze systems with a nearly equal mass inner binary such as the VHS 1256 system explored here.
 Further, the dynamics of a system where the ratio between the outer orbital period and the EKL timescale is comparable or greater than the strength of the octupole term are more accurately captured at the hexadecapole level \citep[e.g.,][]{Soderhjelm75,Cuk+04,Luo+16,Will+17,Will21,Tremaine23,Klein+24}.

 Additionally, we include the general relativity (GR) precession of the inner and outer orbits \citep[e.g.,][]{Naoz+13b}, equilibrium tidal effects on the inner binary members \citep[e.g.,][]{Eggleton98, Hut1980, Kiseleva+98}, the spin precession of the stars, and notably for the spin evolution of the tertiary (see Appendix \ref{appendix:spin} for the spin equations of the tertiary).
+The spin precession is incorporated into our simulations through the standard rigid-body torque equations.
+Due to the size of the outer orbit, the obliquity evolution for the tertiary is dominated by spin precession; the tidal evolution is negligible in this case.

 We expect that the planet's obliquity will be naturally excited to its observed near-polar configuration for such a system, as depicted in the example system in Figure \ref{fig:Ex1_orbit}.
 In the system depicted in the left panel, the initial obliquity is $\psi_{3i}=52.6^{\circ}$, reaching a maximum value of $\sim75^{\circ}$, well within the observational range (over-plotted as the pink band).
 The right panel depicts a system that started with $\psi_{3i}=131.4^{\circ}.$ As can be seen, torquing the mutual inclination is somewhat weak, as expected from the iEKL-like behavior, where iEKL refers to the perturbations induced by the inner binary on the tertiary.
 However, unlike the full outer orbit test particle case, the planet here is sufficiently massive compared to the inner binary members that it can drive the star's eccentricity to high values, as suggested by \citet{Dupuy+23}.
 Notably, in both cases, $e_{1}$ was excited from a small initial value ($0.33$ and $0.35$, respectively).
 The evolution of the inclination demonstrates the characteristic spikes associated with the high eccentricity excursions, but maintains its initial retrograde status.